unovue/shadcn-vue/apps/www/src/content/docs/contribution.md

 ---
 ## Introduction

-Thank you for considering contributing to `shadcn/vue`.
-To ensure a consistent codebase, please follow the established patterns when contributing code to `shadcn/vue`.
+Thanks for your interest in contributing to shadcn-vue.com.
+We're happy to have you here.

+Please take a moment to review this document before submitting your first pull request.
+We also strongly recommend that you check for open issues and pull requests to see if someone else is working on something similar.

+If you need any help, feel free to reach out to the core team on [Discord](https://chat.radix-vue.com/).

 This guide provides detailed information to help new contributors.

+## About this repository

+This repository is a monorepo.

+- We use [pnpm](https://pnpm.io) and [`workspaces`](https://pnpm.io/workspaces) for development.

 ## Project Structure